ItzLoonie/TownOfLoonie/README.md

 Team : Impostors<br>
 Basis : Impostor<br>

-If the BountyHunters kill their designated target, their next kill cooldown will be much less than usual.<br>
+If the Bounty Hunter kill their designated target, their next kill cooldown will be much less than usual.<br>
 Killing a player except their current target results in an increased kill cooldown.<br>
 The target swaps after a configurable amount of time.<br>